 This is the best guide on first aid treatment for diabetes.
-Diabetes is a growing public health threat that affects a half a billion people around the world.
+Diabetes is a growing life threatening health condition that affects a half a billion people around the world.

 The term diabetes encompasses a group of related diseases characterized by blood sugar levels not well regulated by the body.